Cohomology of semisimple local systems and the Decomposition theorem: Abstract

 \section{Abstract}

 In this paper, we study the cohomology of semisimple local systems in the spirit of classical Hodge theory.
-On the one hand, we establish a generalization of Hodge-Riemann bilinear relations.
-For a semisimple local system on a smooth projective variety, we define a canonical isomorphism from the complex conjugate of its cohomology to the cohomology of the dual local system, which is a generalization of the classical Weil operator for pure Hodge structures.
-This isomorphism establishes a relation between the twisted Poincar\'e pairing, a purely topological object, and a positive definite Hermitian pairing.
+On the one hand, we construct a generalized Weil operator from the complex conjugate of the cohomology of a semisimple local system to the cohomology of its dual local system, which is functorial with respect to smooth restrictions.
+This operator allows us to study the Poincar\'e pairing, usually not positive definite, in terms of a positive definite Hermitian pairing.
 On the other hand, we prove a global invariant cycle theorem for semisimple local systems.

-As an application, we give a new and geometric proof of Sabbah's Decomposition Theorem for the direct images of semisimple local systems under proper algebraic maps, without using the category of polarizable twistor $D$-modules.
+As an application, we give a new proof of Sabbah's Decomposition Theorem for the direct images of semisimple local systems under proper algebraic maps, by adapting the method of de Cataldo-Migliorini, without using the category of polarizable twistor $\sD$-modules.
+This answers a question of Sabbah.